z4f1r0v/zafirov.me/content/cv.md

   service were they can deploy and monitor ML deployments at scale
 - Sample Catalogue - took part in implementing a data pipeline for an application, which enables the user to search and inspect various samples from across the "Research" part of the organization
+- Snowflake setup
+  - worked on defining roles and privileges implemented using the Snowflake governance model
+  - set up SSO with AAD
+  - orchestration done via Terraform

 Technologies: